 - find a crisis line in their area

 - find additional supports related to gender-based violence

 - consult a database of data and evidence on gender-based violence.

 - The Gender-Based Violence Knowledge Centre helps individuals:

-- The Gender-Based Violence Program supports survivors and their families by funding GBV sector organizations to develop and implement promising practices to address gaps in supports for Indigenous and underserved groups of survivors in Canada.
+- The Gender-Based Violence Program supports survivors and their families by funding gender-based violence sector organizations to develop and implement promising practices to address gaps in supports for Indigenous and underserved groups of survivors in Canada.

-- Gender-Based Analysis Plus is an analytical process used to assess how diverse groups of women, men and non-binary people may experience policies, programs and initiatives.
+- Gender-Based Analysis+ is an analytical process used to assess how diverse groups of women, men and non-binary people may experience policies, programs and initiatives.

 - The Gender Results Framework is a whole-of government tool designed to: